bora-uyumazturk/flip-website/README.md

 ## Caveats

-This doesn't well work on mobile due to unfortunate interactions between the `backface-visibility` css property and scrolling.
+Currently Firefox is unsupported due to issues involving the css `backface-visibility` property and scroll views.